evmos/evmos/docs/developers/tools/truffle.md

 ## Run Truffle tests

-Now, you can run the Truffle tests using the Evmos node using the `test` command:
+Now, you can run the Truffle tests using the Evoblock node using the `test` command:

 ```bash
 $ truffle test --network development